pradnyas5/pradnyas5.github.io/_pages/about.md

 Before discovering my interest in the software side of robotics, I gained valuable hands-on experience working with robot hardware during my undergrad, which has shaped me into a well-rounded Robotics Engineer.
 I’m particularly focused on leveraging visual cues for robot perception and navigation and I'm seeking opportunities that emphasizeon these areas.
-I’d love to connect with fellow robotics enthusiasts for advice, discussions, or anything robotics!"
+I’d love to connect with fellow robotics enthusiasts for advice, discussions, or anything robotics!